The Complicated Realities of Connecticut and the Civil War

 Handbill in April 1865 that signaled the end of the Civil War

-Handbill issued by The Hartford Courant in April 1865 that signaled the end of the Civil War – Connecticut Historical Society
+Handbill issued by The Hartford Courant in April 1865 that signaled the end of the Civil War – Connecticut Museum of Culture and History.
+Used through Public Domain.

-In the spring of 1865, the General Assembly passed an amendment to the state constitution removing the word “white” in determining who could vote, and scheduled an October referendum on the subject.
-The change was overwhelmingly rejected by Connecticut voters, and it was Republican votes that secured the amendment’s defeat.
-The state’s residents may have ultimately supported emancipation, but they were not advocates of black civic equality—they were not abolitionists.
+In the spring of 1865, the Connecticut General Assembly passed an amendment to the state constitution removing the word “white” in determining who could vote, and scheduled an October referendum on the subject.
+The change was overwhelmingly rejected by Connecticut voters—it was Republican votes that secured the amendment’s defeat.
+The state’s residents may have ultimately supported emancipation, but they were not all advocates of Black civic equality—many were not abolitionists.

 Matthew Warshauer, PhD, is a Professor of History at Central Connecticut State University.